GoogleCloudPlatform/terraform-google-secure-cicd/examples/standalone_single_project/walkthrough.md

 To get started, click **Start**.

 ## Verify environment variables
 Set the following environment variables based on your existing resources.
+Replace the `< >` placeholder with the values you entered when deploying the solution.

 ```
 export PROJECT_ID=<YOUR PROJECT ID>